rohdef/node-aspell/README.md

 ## API

 - `require("aspell").args` -- Contains a list of arguments that aspell is ran with.
 By default the list is `[ "--run-together" ]`.
+- `require("aspell").terse` -- Sets if aspell should be run in terse mode, aspell won't output "ok" for correctly typed words making it run faster.
+By default this is `true`

 ## Getting node-aspell